droberson/million_dollar_dream/README.md

 ./source_dir/c_file.txt
 ```

-Also, let's assume you want store you filter in `/tmp/bloom`.
+Also, let's assume you want store your filter in `/tmp/bloom`.
 So if
 you're in this `million_dollar_dream` repo you just checked out, you'd run:

 ```bash